Natalio Botana: Biography

 Botana was born into a family of landowners whose commercial activities were often affected by continued political wars that erupted between the country's political parties: White and Colorados.

 When Botana arrived in Buenos Aires in 1911, he started to work in different newspapers until he was hired by La Razón, the main evening paper that sold 76,000 copies at the time.
 Two years later, at the age of 25, he founded his own newspaper, Crítica, which was a pioneer in the Argentine media with its sensationalist style.
 Crítica had also a wide coverage of news on the crime, focusing on information rather than opinion.

 Crìtica became a huge success, reaching its peak in the 1920s and 1930s, where increased its daily circulation from 9,000 to 30,000 copies.
 The newspaper then added a new edition and two supplements, one covering sports and another covering culture, named Crítica Magazine.
 Among the contributing writers were Raúl González Tuñón, Roberto Arlt, Jorge Luis Borges, Enrique González Tuñón, Carlos de la Púa, and Bernardo Verbitsky.

 The basement of his house in Don Torcuato, a Buenos Aires suburb served in 1933 as the site for Plastic Exercise by exiled Mexican muralist David Alfaro Siqueiros.

 Botana died in a car accident in 1941.

 Personal life

-Botana was married to the writer Salvadora Medina Onrubia, and his daughter Georgina was the mother of comedian and writer Raúl Damonte Botana, known by the pseudonym of Copi, who was a successful artist in France with his strip La femme assise (the sit woman), published during ten years on Le Nouvel Observateur.
+Botana was married to the writer Salvadora Medina Onrubia, and his daughter Georgina was the mother of comedian and writer Raúl Damonte Botana, known by the pseudonym of Copi, who was a successful artist in France with his strip La femme assise (the sixth woman), published during ten years on Le Nouvel Observateur.

 His nephew is the famous political scientist Natalio R. Botana, who has written articles for La Nación.